Chapter 5: Take Care of Me

 “I don’t think I can do this anymore…” she clenched her teeth and had trouble breathing because of the excruciating pain overcoming her lower body.
 She released a ragged breath and she screamed in a higher pitch than normal.
 It was obvious to hear that this wasn’t normal contractions anymore.

-“I think it’s coming, I think it’s coming,” Stephanie mumbled and she felt like she was about to have a mental break down.
-“I don’t think I can do this!”
+“I think it’s coming, I think it’s coming!”
+Stephanie mumbled and she felt like she was about to have a mental break down.
+“I don’t think I can do this!
+I feel like I’m gonna die!”

-“Haneul, go check up on her and help her breathe for now.
+“Haneul, go help her breathe for now.
 I’ll be right behind you,” Sunny said and Haneul did what she was told.
 “Yohan, do you have a multi-tool?
 It might come in handy.”

 “I don’t have one,” Yohan said.